-Stir in reserved pasta water, caramelized onion, green onions (reserve a pinch for garnish), and ¼ tsp. salt.
+Stir in reserved pasta water, caramelized onion (to taste), green onions (reserve a pinch for garnish), and ¼ tsp. salt.

 Remove from burner.

 Make the Sauce

 Add cream to pan used to cook onion and place over high heat.
 Bring to a boil.